MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-helpinfo.md

 Type: <b>int</b>

-The type of context for which Help is requested.
+The type of context for which help is requested.
 This member can be one of the following values.

-#### HELPINFO_MENUITEM

-Help requested for a menu item.
+- <b>HELPINFO_MENUITEM</b>: Help requested for a menu item.

-#### HELPINFO_WINDOW

-Help requested for a control or window.
+- <b>HELPINFO_WINDOW</b>: Help requested for a control or window.

 ### -field iCtrlId